 The umbrella structure allows students to attend courses and seminars together, and rotate through laboratories across programs during their first year.
-This fosters interdisciplinary crosstalk among students and faculty, helping students find the ideal laboratory and faculty mentor as well as the specialized track of study they want to pursue.
+This fosters interdisciplinary crosstalk among students and faculty, helping students find an ideal laboratory and faculty mentor as well as a specialized track of study they want to pursue.
 Upon successful completion of training, students will be conferred the degree of Doctor of Philosophy in one of the following areas of study:

 Molecular Pharmacology and Toxicology Track (MPTX)